cyberconcepts/loops/search/README.txt

   2

-To execute the search in the context of a node we have to set up a node view on our page.
-The submitReplacing method returns a JavaScript call that will replace the results part on the search page:
+To execute the search in the context of a node we have to set up a node view for our page.
+The submitReplacing method returns a JavaScript call that will replace the results part on the search page; as this registers the dojo library with the view's controller we also have to supply a controller attribute for the search view.

   >>> from loops.browser.node import NodeView
+  >>> request = TestRequest()
-  >>> pageView = NodeView(page, TestRequest())
+  >>> pageView = NodeView(page, request)

+  >>> from cybertools.browser.liquid.controller import Controller
+  >>> searchView.controller = Controller(searchView, request)

   >>> searchView.submitReplacing('1.results', '1.search.form', pageView)
   'return submitReplacing("1.results", "1.search.form",